 No, there is no intention to define how appraisal works at a local level, we recognise that there are many organisations with good appraisal processes.
 The framework agreement states that additional standards for local appraisal processes could be agreed in partnership with local trade unions.
-The Staff Council will produce further guidance and employers may wish to use implementation of the deal to review or refresh their approach to appraisal in partnership with their local staff sides.
+The revised annex 23 includes principles to inform the development of local appraisal policies.

 3.8 What happens if someone is off on sick leave or maternity leave when their pay step date is due?